-Research into the causes and impacts of poverty shows how transition through key life stages can increase vulnerability to experiencing poverty e.g. childhood, working-age and later in life.
+Research into the causes and impacts of poverty shows how transition through key life stages can increase vulnerability to experiencing poverty e.g. childhood, workingage and later in life.
 People who face additional challenges may also have a greater likelihood of experiencing poverty.
 This may be someone with a long-term health condition - physical or mental, or perhaps a young person leaving a care situation e.g. foster care.

 Moray has a low wage economy which impacts on household income.
 Additionally gender inequality is seen as an 'emerging trend' in Moray - information about potential barriers to women and girls in Moray achieving their full economic potential is limited and further research is needed.
+This work aligns with the Scottish Government's priorities for Fair Work which include tackling the gender pay gap and encouraging employers to pay the real living wage of £9.30 per hour.

 We know that evidence suggests that adverse childhood experiences result in social challenges for individuals throughout their life, thereby reducing their positive life outcomes and increasing their need to access public sector services for support.
 Therefore, to reduce the proportion of children experiencing poorer outcomes we plan to improve and expand the provision of early years' service.